 - Accountancy and finance roles

-Most jobs are not affected by an IVA.
-However, it is best to inquire with your trade union or professional membership body, or speak with your HR department, before making the decision to either go bankrupt or enter into an IVA.
+Most jobs are not affected by an individual voluntary arrangement.
+However, it is best to inquire with your trade union or professional membership body, or speak with your HR department, before making the decision to either go bankrupt or enter into an arrangement.
 By doing so, you will be able to fully understand the impact either option may have on your job.
 Generally, a bankruptcy is more likely to cause employment issues, but if you work at a senior level, both may involve issues.

 What does bankruptcy and an IVA have in common?